 Mozilla rr records the whole program execution.
 It means that you can debug the recorded trace only when the program ends its execution.
 For servers and other long-running applications, you must terminate the running application (for example, by sending the SIGTERM signal from the console).
 After the recording, you can replay the execution in the debugger as many times as you need.
 Read more about Mozilla rr on the official Mozilla rr site.

 Install Mozilla rr.
 For installation instructions, see the Building And Installing.

 In GoLand, set a breakpoint.
 To set a breakpoint, click the gutter near the code line where you want the debugger to stop code execution.
-For more information about breakpoints, see Do not suspend code execution and Breakpoints.
+For more information about breakpoints, see Debugging and Breakpoints.